DavidJLS102/hangmanGame/README.md

 * JDK version: JDK17
 * IDE: Netbeans 22

+> [!NOTE]
+> To run the program you must install the JDK 17 version.

 # Description
 Our project is a hangman game that has 3 frames:
 1. The first is a welcome to the game (Image 1).